FaisalAlqarni/FSND/projects/02_trivia_api/starter/README.md

 ## API Reference
 ### Before we start
 we need first to set up the environment and dependencies.

 1- setting up the Database:
 * go to backend folder
 * open the terminal there
-* run this command to import the db to our machine 'psql -U your_db_username -d existed_db_name -f trivia.psql'
+* run this command to import the db to our machine `psql -U your_db_username -d existed_db_name -f trivia.psql`

 2- setting up the backend:
 * go to backend folder
 * open the terminal there
-* run this command 'pip install -r requirements.txt' to install depentncies
+* run this command `pip install -r requirements.txt` to install depentncies
 * run this commands to run the backend server
-' export FLASK_APP=flaskr
+    `export FLASK_APP=flaskr
     export FLASK_ENV=development
-  flask run'
+    flask run`

 3- setting up the frontend:
 * go to frontend folder
 * open the terminal there
-* run this command 'npm install' to install depentncies
+* run this command `npm install` to install depentncies
-* run this command to run the frontend server 'npm start'
+* run this command to run the frontend server `npm start`

 ### Testing
 In order to run tests navigate to the backend folder and run the following commands:

-'dropdb trivia_test
+`dropdb trivia_test
 createdb trivia_test
 psql trivia_test < trivia.psql
-python test_flaskr.py'
+python test_flaskr.py`

 The first time you run the tests, omit the dropdb command.
 All tests are kept in that file and should be maintained as updates are made to app functionality.

 ### Basics